PanJB1/PanJB1.github.io/README.md

 jingbin.pan1@gmail.com

 ## About me
 I am Pan Jing Bin, a masters by research student at the National University of Singapore (NUS).
 I currently work as a research assistant under [Subhro Ghosh](https://subhro-ghosh.github.io/).
 Previously, I received my Bachelor of Science in Mathematics from NUS as well.
 Here is my [CV](/CV.pdf).
+Here is my [portfolio](https://panjb1.github.io/Portfolio/).

 ## Research